 There are scenic drives and then there are cosmopolitan escapes.
 If you’re more into the urban sprawl than countryside and prefer cityscapes to nature, here are your best bets for discovering Canada’s fine dining, shopping and arts scene via automobile.
+You could spend a couple hours on the road or a couple weeks, the choice is yours.

 Road Trip 1: Calgary to Edmonton